 The serving size of freeze-dried fruits and vegetables is recommended that most adults get 1.5-2 cups of fruit every day and 2-3 cups of vegetables.
 This is also sometimes listed as 3-4 servings of fruit and 4-6 servings of vegetables b/c 1/2 cup is often listed as one serving.

 Freeze-Dried Fruits and Vegetables’ Serving Sizes

-So, what does that mean for dehydrated and freeze dried produce?
-Well, the United States Departement of Agriculture says this:
+So, what does that mean for dehydrated and freeze-dried produce?
+Well, the United States Department of Agriculture says this:

-That is why THRIVE Life (formerly Shelf Reliance) lists their serving size for most fruits and vegetable as 1/4 cup.
-1/4 cup freeze dried = 1/2 cup fresh = 1 serving.
+That is why THRIVE Life (formerly Shelf Reliance) lists its serving size for most fruits and vegetables as 1/4 cup.
+1/4 cup freeze-dried = 1/2 cup fresh = 1 serving.

-If you were to meet the daily reccommeded amounts using freeze dried produce alone you should have:
+If you were to meet the daily recommended amounts using a serving size of freeze-dried produce alone you should have:

-A #10 can has approximately 12 cups or 48 servings (it varies a bit depending on the product).
-So just one can of freeze dried fruit would provide one person with about 14 days worth of servings.
+A #10 can have approximately 12 cups or 48 servings (it varies a bit depending on the product).
+So just one can of freeze-dried fruit provides one person with about 14 days worth of servings.
 How incredible is that?
-2 weeks of fruit on your shelf with a 25 year shelf life.
+2 weeks of fruit on your shelf with a 25-year shelf life.
 Even better?
 It is as healthy as fresh, but tastes like candy!